 Home Prices.
-Based on our home price index, we estimate that home prices on a national basis increased by 0.5% in the first quarter of 2017.
-We expect the rate of home price appreciation in 2017 to be slightly lower than the rate in 2016.
+Based on our home price index, we estimate that home prices on a national basis increased by 2.6% in the second quarter of 2017 and by 3.7% in the first half of 2017.
+We expect the rate of home price appreciation on a national basis in 2017 will be similar to the estimated 5.8% home price appreciation rate in 2016.
 We also expect significant regional variation in the timing and rate of home price growth.

 Credit Losses.
 Our credit losses, which include our charge-offs, net of recoveries, reflect our realization of losses on our loans.
-Our credit losses were \$1.2 billion for the first quarter of 2017, down from \$1.6 billion for the first quarter of 2016.
-We expect our credit losses for 2017 to be lower than for 2016, absent further significant redesignations of loans from HFI to HFS; however, we expect a significantly smaller decline in credit losses for 2017 than the decline for 2016.
-See "Consolidated Results of Operations-Credit-Related Income (Expense)-Credit Loss Performance Metrics" for a discussion of our credit losses for the first quarter of 2017 and the first quarter of 2016.
+Our credit losses were \$1.8 billion for the first half of 2017, down from \$2.4 billion for the first half of 2016.
+We expect our credit losses for 2017 to be lower than for 2016; however, we expect a significantly smaller decline in credit losses for 2017 than the \$7.0 billion decline for 2016.
+See "Consolidated Results of Operations- Credit-Related Income (Expense)-Credit Loss Performance Metrics" for a discussion of our credit losses for the second guarter and first half of 2017 and 2016.

 Loss Reserves.
-Our allowance for loan losses was \$22.1 billion as of March 31, 2017, down from \$23.5 billion as of December 31, 2016.
-Our loss reserves declined in recent years and are expected to decline further in 2017; however, we expect a smaller decline in our loss reserves in 2017 than the decline in 2016.
-For a discussion of the factors that contributed to the decline in our loss reserves in the first quarter of 2017, see "Consolidated Results of Operations-Credit-Related Income (Expense)" and "Consolidated Balance Sheet Analysis-Mortgage Loans and Allowance for Loan Losses."
+Our allowance for loan losses was \$20.4 billion as of June 30, 2017, down from \$23.5 billion as of December 31, 2016.
+Our loss reserves declined in recent years and are expected to decline further in 2017.
+For a discussion of the factors that contributed to the decline in our loss reserves in the second quarter and first half of 2017, see "Consolidated Results of Operations-Credit-Related Income (Expense)" and "Consolidated Balance Sheet Analysis-Mortgage Loans and Allowance for Loan Losses."